Home > Hub article > All Kinds Of Everything Parent Notes

 - There may be a discussion with a careers advisor

-- If your yp will be leaving this school at 16 you need to be looking at next educational options
+- If your young person will be leaving this school at 16 you need to be looking at next educational options now

 - Opportunity to start thinking about where the young person will be by, say, mid 20s